mwat56/Nele/README.md

 Second are the URLs any _normal_ user might see and use:

-* `/` defines the logical root of the presentation; it's effectivily redirected to `/n/` (see below).
+* `/` defines the logical root of the presentation; it's effectivily the same as `/n/` (see below).
-* `/faq`, `/imprint`, and `/privacy` serve static files which have to be filled with content according to your personal and legal needs.
+* `/faq`, `/imprint`, `licence`, and `/privacy` serve static files which have to be filled with content according to your personal and legal needs.
+* `/ht/tagname` allows you to search for `#tagname` (but you'll input it without the number sign `#` because that has a special meaning in an URL).
+Provided the given `#tagname` was actually used in one or more of your articles a list of the respective articles will be shown.
+* `/m/` shows the articles of the current month.
-* `/m/` expects a data part defining the month you want to see, like `/m/2019-04` to see the acticles/postings from April 2019.
+You can, however, specify the month you're interested in by adding a data part defining the month you want to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles/postings from April 2019.
 This URL is not generated but can be used by your users to kind of query your articles/postings.
+* `/mt/mentionedname` allows you to search for `@mentionedname` (but you'll input it without the at sign `@` because that has a special meaning in an URL).
+Provided the given `@mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
 * `/n/` gives you the newest 20 articles/postings.
 The number of articles to show can be added to the URL like `/n/5` to see only five articles, or `/n/100` to see a hundred.
+If you want to see the articles in slices of, say, 10 per page (instead of the default 20/page) you could use the URL `/n/10,10` and to see the secong slice user `/n/10,20`, the third with `/n/10,30` and so on.
+However, as long as there are more articles left, there will be a `»»` link at the bottom of the page to ease the navigation for you.
 * `/p/1234567890abcdef` shows you a single article/posting (the ID is automatically generated).
-This kind of URL your users will see when they choose on the newest page (`/n/`) to see a single article per page.
+This kind of URL your users will see when they choose on another page to see the single article per page by selecting the leading `[*]` link.
 * `/s/searchterm` can be used to search for articles containing a certain word.
 All existing articles/postings will be searched for the given `searchterm`.
+* `/w/` shows the articles of the current week.
-* `/w/` expects a data part defining the week you want to see, like `/m/2019-04-13` to see the acticles/postings from the week in April 2019 containing the 13th.
+You can, however, specify the week you're interested in by adding a data part defining the week you want to see (`/w/yyyy-mm-dd`), like `/w/2019-04-13` to see the acticles/postings from the week in April 2019 containing the 13th.
-This URL is not generated but can be used by your users to kind of query your articles/postings.
+This URL is not generated but can be used to kind of query your articles/postings by time.

 And third there's a group of URLs your users won't usually see or use, because by design they are reserved for you.
 These URLs are protected by a authentication mechanism called _BasicAuth_; this is where the username/password files comes in.
 Only users whose credentials (i.e. username and password) are stored in the password file will be given access to the following URLs.
 _So don't forget to setup an appropriate password file_.
-If you forget that (or the file is not accessable for the program) everybody on the net can read, modify, or delete your articles/postings, or add new ones (which you might not like).
+If you forget that (or the file is not accessible for the program) everybody on the net can read, modify, or delete your articles/postings, or add new ones (which you might not like).

 * `/a` add a new posting.
 A simple Web form will allow you to input whatever's on your mind.
 * `/d/234567890abcdef1` lets you change an article/posting's _date/time_ if you feel the need for cosmetic or other reasons.
-Since you don't usually know/remember the article ID you'll first go to show the article/posting on a single page (`/p/234567890abcdef1`) and then just replace the `p` by `d`.
+Since you don't usually know/remember the article ID you'll first go to show the article/posting on a single page (`/p/234567890abcdef1`) and then just replace in the URL the `p` by a `d`.
 * `/e/34567890abcdef12` lets you edit the article/posting's _text_ identified by `34567890abcdef12`.
-The procedure is the same: go to `/p/34567890abcdef12` and replace the `p` by `e`.
+The procedure is the same: go to `/p/34567890abcdef12` and replace the `p` by an `e`.
 * `/r/4567890abcdef123` lets you remove (delete) the article/posting identified by `4567890abcdef123` altogether.
 _Note_ that there's no `undo` feature: Once you've deleted an article/posting it's gone.
+* `/share/https://some.host.domain/somepage` lets you share another page URL.
+Whatever you write after the initial `/share/` is considered a remote URL, and a new article will be created and shown to edit.

 ### Files

 Right from the start I mentioned that I wanted to avoid external depenencies – like databases for example.
 Well, that's not exactly true (or even possible), because there is _one_ database that's always already there, regardless of the operating system: the _filesystem_.
 The trick is to figure out how to best use it for our own purposes.
-The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the arcticles/postings, and part of that very timestamp as ID and name for the directory names as well.
+The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the arcticles/postings, and use part of that very timestamp as ID and name for the directory names as well.

 Both directory- and file-names are automatically handled by the system.
 Each directory can hold up to 52 days worth of articles/postings.
-After extensive experimentation – with hundreds of thousands of automatically generated test files – that number seemed to be a reasonable compromise between directories not growing too big (_search times_) and keeping the number of directories used low.
+After extensive experimentation – with hundreds of thousands of automatically generated (and deleted) test files – that number seemed to be a reasonable compromise between directories not growing too big (_search times_) and keeping the number of directories used low (about seven per year).

 All this data (files and directories) will be created under the directory you configure either in the INI file (entry `datadir`) or on the commandline (option `-datadir`).
 Under that directory the program expects several sub-directories: